gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Retrieval of New Keying Material # {#sec-new-key}

-As discussed in Section 2.5 of {{I-D.ietf-core-oscore-groupcomm}}, a group member may at some point experience a wrap-around of its own Sender Sequence Number in the group.
+As discussed in Section 2.4.2 of {{I-D.ietf-core-oscore-groupcomm}}, a group member may at some point exhaust its Sender Sequence Numbers in the group.

 When this happens, the group member MUST send a Key Renewal Request message to the Group Manager, as per Section 4.4 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular, it sends a CoAP PUT request to the endpoint /group-oscore/GROUPNAME/nodes/NODENAME at the Group Manager.